What We Do

 The Kitchen is guided by humanitarian beliefs, the inspiration of our founder Sister Lorraine Biebel, and Franciscan values of charity, benevolence, and selflessness.
 The Kitchen believes in the worth of each person and honors individual identity and self-determination.

-Affordable Housing Developments provide affordable housing to low-income renters in Springfield to prevent homelessness.
+Affordable Housing provides permanent housing to low-income renters in Springfield to prevent homelessness.

 Community Housing provides case management and housing assistance for families, individuals, youth, and seniors who are homeless.

 Emergency Shelter provides temporary shelter for families and individuals as they prepare to move into permanent, affordable housing.

 Home At Last provides case management and housing assistance for Veterans and their families who are or at-risk of becoming homeless.

 Rare Breed Youth Services provides immediate access to basic needs and rapid access to community services for homeless and at-risk youth ages 13-24.

 The Kitchen is accredited by the Council on Accreditation (COA), an independent, nonprofit organization that partners with human service organizations worldwide to improve service delivery outcomes by developing, applying, and promoting appropriate best practice standards.

 COA accreditation ensures that we are providing the very best possible services to our participants and is a mechanism that enables The Kitchen to continually improve and evaluate the way it delivers services.
 Achieving COA accreditation means The Kitchen is among the best in the field.
 We are proud to be a part of this community of excellence.

 Kim Tilley, President